 Section 1.

-All resolutions shall be sent to the SGA President and the Speaker of the Senate no later than noon on Friday before the meeting in which the resolution will be presented in order for it to be placed on the agenda.
+All resolutions shall be sent to the SGA President no later than noon on Friday before the meeting in which the resolution will be presented in order for it to be placed on the agenda.

 Section 2.

 All budgetary and other monetary proposals require a roll call vote.